-Deaf off Drugs and Alcohol (DODA) is a grant-funded project to improve alcohol and drug treatment services for people who are deaf or hard of hearing.
-DODA counselors, case managers and coordinators are all fluent in American Sign Language and knowledgeable about deaf culture.
+Deaf off Drugs and Alcohol (DODA) was funded to improve alcohol and drug treatment services for people who are deaf or hard of hearing.
+DODA counselors, case managers and coordinators were fluent in American Sign Language and knowledgeable about deaf culture.

 - Assist with finding and providing local treatment.